convisoappsec/conviso-docs/docs/cli/installation.md

 You can use the CLI locally and also within your CI/CD to be able to use the following features:

 - Run Conviso AST Add-on (SAST, SCA, IaC, Container);
-- Set policies to block the pipeline depending on different criterias;
+- Set policies to block the pipeline depending on different criteria;
 - Send diff versions of your source code application to later be reviewed by your own security team or Conviso's (when subscribed to our professional services license).
 - It is capable of creating the asset, if it does not exist, and filling in the technologies found during execution.
 - It can close open vulnerabilities on the platform that are no longer identified during its execution, and can reopen them if they were closed but identified later.